TIPS for Family Caregivers

 15. Make it easy on yourself.
 If your loved one has early Alzheimer’s Disease, Dementia or just memory issues due to age and has trouble with the television such as changing the channel, or volume control and requires your assistance frequently during the day, consider tv remotes designed specifically to be senior friendly and very easy to use.
 Two very easy brands are Flipper and Doro 321rc.
 There are probably other brands available if you look.
 This may keep you from having to manage the tv frequently during the day, saving you time and frustration.

-Posted on February 19, 2012, in Arthritis, Cancer, Cognitive and Memory, Independent Living, Kids & Parents, Mobile Technology, Parkinsons, Uncategorized and tagged Alzheimer's, cancer, caregivers, dementia, Family, Family caregivers, MS, Stress, stroke, Support group.
+Posted on February 19, 2012, in Arthritis, Cancer, Cognitive and Memory, Independent Living, Kids & Parents, Mobile Technology, Parkinsons, Uncategorized and tagged Aids for daily living, Alzheimer's, cancer, caregivers, dementia, Family, Family caregivers, MS, Stress, stroke, Support group.
 Bookmark the permalink.
 1 Comment.